trueos/trueos-docs/trueos-handbook/introducing.rst

 |trueos| installs on any system containing a 64-bit (also called
 *amd64*) processor.
 Despite the name, a 64-bit processor does **not** need to be manufactured by AMD in order to be supported.
-Even 64-bit Intel CPUs are sometimes refered to as amd64.
+Even 64-bit Intel CPUs are sometimes referred to as amd64.
 The `FreeBSD Hardware Notes - amd64 <https://www.freebsd.org/releases/11.0R/hardware.html#proc-amd64>`_ lists the *amd64* processors known to be compatible.